Navneet-Singh01/AddressBookBasicApplication/README.md

 ![screenshot](./screenshots/screenshot-1.png)

-### 2. For adding a contact, enter choice number "1" accoring to Adress book menu and enter name, mobile number and address of a person.
+### 2. For adding a contact, enter choice number "1" according to Adress book menu and enter name, mobile number and address of a person.

 ![screenshot](./screenshots/screenshot-2.png)